 You can use these worksheets, adapted from Beatty’s work, to plan your course transition and map your course modules.
 You will first analyze your learning objectives and any changes you will need to make to accommodate the new course format, then think about adapting learning activities.

 Make sure your course materials are available to your students.
-You can upload videos, readings, files, and external links to Canvas (myCourses) or Box.
-When using Box to store and share files with your students, make sure to follow the proper steps so that students can access your Box file from myCourses without logging into Box.
+You can upload videos, readings, files, and external links to Canvas (myCourses) or Microsoft OneDrive.
+When using OneDrive to store and share files with your students, make sure to follow the proper steps?so that students can access your OneDrive file from myCourses.

 Based on your learning objectives, select the appropriate technologies:

 - Lecture: Use Kaltura or Zoom to record your lecture videos.